Back to all posts

 This is a non-negotiable, stop-everything-and-call-for-help situation.
 If you smell gas (often a rotten egg scent) or suspect a leak from your gas water heater, your immediate safety is the top priority.
 Do not try to find the source of the leak or make any repairs yourself.
 Turn off the gas supply to the appliance immediately if you know how and can do so safely.
 Then, leave the area and call a professional for emergency plumbing services.
 Gas leaks are incredibly dangerous and can lead to fires or explosions.
 A licensed plumber has the specialized tools and knowledge to handle the situation safely and effectively, ensuring your home and family are protected.

-Major Electrical Problems
+For Serious Electrical Problems

 Just like gas, electricity is not something to experiment with.
 If your instant water heater is constantly tripping the circuit breaker, won’t turn on at all, or if you notice flickering lights when it tries to run, these are signs of a serious electrical issue.
 Attempting a DIY fix without proper training can expose you to the risk of electric shock or create a fire hazard.
 These problems could stem from faulty wiring within the unit, a failing component, or an issue with your home’s electrical panel that can’t handle the load.
 A qualified technician can safely diagnose the root cause and perform the necessary repairs, ensuring your system operates correctly and safely.